RoyalUr/RoyalUr.net/.github/ISSUE_TEMPLATE/bug_report.md

 _Add any other context about the problem here._

-Thankyou for reporting a bug in The Royal Game of Ur!
+Thankyou for reporting a bug in RoyalUr.net!